simeononsecurity/simeononsecurity.ch/content/guides/how-to-aim-your-outdoor-cellular-antennas-optimially/index.en.md

 ## Calculating Radio and Visual Line of Sight

-Once you have identified the location of the nearest cell towers, it is essential to calculate both the radio and visual line of sight to ensure an optimal antenna aiming.
+Once you have identified the location of the nearest cell towers, you need to calculate both the radio and visual line of sight to ensure an optimal antenna aiming.

 1. **Radio Line of Sight**: The radio line of sight refers to the direct path between your antenna and the cell tower without any obstructions.
 To calculate the radio line of sight, you need to determine the elevation of your antenna and the cell tower.
 Various tools and smartphone apps, such as [**HeyWhatsThat**](https://www.heywhatsthat.com/) and [**Google Earth**](https://earth.google.com/web/), can assist you in estimating the height of objects and terrain.
 Additionally, **FCC Antenna Structure Registration** database can provide information about the height of registered structures, including cell towers.